I’ve got a love-hate relationship with the Sunshine State.

 Dry Tortugas is a water park.
 Well, there’s an island, but you can’t exactly RV on it.
 So we didn’t.

-The Everglades, on the other hand, we have explored.
+The Everglades, on the other hand, are ripe for RV camping.

 What I can say is this: it’s beautiful, and there are a lot of mosquitos.

 The little bastards infiltrated our Airstream so heavily that our children woke up looking like they had the mumps.
 Through every available tear in our screens or the little slivers where the handles have leverage to swing the windows open, they came in quickly and there was nothing that could be done.
 We tried candles, bug spray, swatting them…they were relentless and alas, they won.
 We left after only one night in the Everglades, though we’d planned to stay a week.